 Alternatively, you can automatically set a user's nickname using the nickname parameter in the embed code.

 With the above embed code, the user's nickname will automatically be set to John.

 Nicknames passed via this parameter must be URL encoded, so if you want to add a space within the name it must be replaced with %20.
 For example to set the name "John Smith", you would use

 By default, we automatically set the language based on the user's browser/operating system settings.

-If you want to set a language that will apply to all users, you can append
+If you want to set a language that will apply to all users, you can change the chat language in chat settings, or you can append

 &language=lang_code to the embed URL.

 <iframe src="https://minnit.chat/Demo?embed&language=fr" style="border:none;width:90%;height:500px;" allowTransparency="true"></iframe> would set the language to French.